gitlab-gitops-demo/README/README.md

 ### Using Vault for Secrets
 The `gitops-demo/infra/*` projects are using [Hashicorp Vault](https://www.vaultproject.io/) for secrets now.
 If you do not want to use Vault, see the next section on how to add secrets to Environment Variables.

-Each secret needed (see below) is added to vault at the following locations and referenced by a configuration file in `.vault/envconsul.hcl` of each project.
+Each secret needed (see below) is added to vault at the following locations and referenced by the `gitlab-ci.yml` file in each project.
 ```
 secret/infrastructure/aws
 secret/infrastructure/gitlab